-20 internal USACE resource (i.e. Operations for shoreline management) or external resource environment from their implementation.
+These alternatives spanned the gamut of increased shoreline protection to increased shoreline development and the potential effects on the human, terrestrial, and aquatic environment from their implementation.
 A No Action Alternative examined leaving the lake as it currently exists in terms of developable areas and protected areas.
-Of the 306.3 acres of available land around the lake, 21.3% of this is allocated as LDA and PRA, with
+Of the 306.3 acres of available land around the lake, 21.3% of this is allocated as LDA and PRA, with potential future development occurring.